cronvel/freedesktop-notifications/documentation.md

 * because we can't detect notification expiration, *freedesktop-notifications* assumes by default that the notification has expired after 30s for *'low'* and *'normal'* urgency notification, and after 10 minutes for *'critical'* notification: this is important to avoid leaking event listeners like hell.
-However this can be overridden by setting the property `clientTimeout` to the appropriate value.
+However this can be overridden by setting the property `antiLeakTimeout` to the appropriate value.
+When the `antiLeakTimeout` kick in, **a close request is sent to the server, just in case it was still on screen (or queued).** This is to avoid to have a dialog with buttons that are not responding anymore.
 * you can update a *living* notification (i.e: a notification currently displayed), but some server (e.g. Gnome) will remove any existing buttons or buttons about to be created (despite the fact that actions are correctly pushed to D-Bus)... so you would probably want to close the notification and create a brand new one if that notification involves buttons.